chocolatey/choco-wiki/Installation.md

   * Copy/Move over the items from the old lib/bin directory.
   * Delete your old install directory.

+**Can I install with a proxy?** Yes

+Chocolatey will detect and use a system set proxy.
+However some proxies will need to be set explicitly.
+To do so, you would do similar to [[Proxy-Settings-for-Chocolatey]]

+Set the following environment variable(s) prior to install:

+* `chocolateyProxyLocation` - explicit proxy location.
+This includes the port.
+* `chocolateyProxyUser` / `chocolateyProxyPassword` - optional credentials
+for explicit proxy

+**NOTE:** This will only work with the methods below that call https://chocolatey.org/install.ps1 as part of the install.

+**Can I install a particular version of Chocolatey?** Yes

+Set the following environment variable prior to install:

+* `chocolateyVersion` - controls what version of Chocolatey is installed

+**NOTE:** This will only work with the methods below that call https://chocolatey.org/install.ps1 as part of the install.

+**Can I use Windows built-in compression instead of downloading 7zip?** Yes

+Set the following environment variable prior to install:

+* `chocolateyUseWindowsCompression` - this will bypass the download and use of 7zip

+**NOTE:** This will only work with the methods below that call https://chocolatey.org/install.ps1 as part of the install.

 ## Non-Administrative Install

 1. You must choose a different location than the default.
 The default is a more secure location that only administrators can update.